i The Investments and Securities Act, 2007

 viii The NSE

-The NSE currently operates the Main Board, the Alternative Securities Market (ASeM), and the Premium Board, which was introduced in August 2015.28 The ASeM Board is targeted at small and medium-sized enterprises, and requires less stringent listing requirements and relatively lower capital-raising costs.
-Significantly, companies seeking to be listed on the ASeM must appoint a ‘designated adviser’ whose role is to navigate the company through the listing process and requirements, especially its continuing obligations once listed on the ASeM.
+The NSE currently operates the Main Board, the Alternative Securities Market (ASeM), and the Premium Board, which was introduced in August 2015.29 The ASeM Board is targeted at small and medium-sized enterprises, and requires fewer stringent listing requirements and relatively low capital-raising costs.
+Significantly, companies seeking to be listed on the ASeM must appoint a 'designated adviser' whose role is to navigate the company through the listing process and requirements, especially its continuing obligations once listed on the ASeM.
 Conversely, the Premium Board is for gold standard companies that successfully meet the most stringent standards of the NSE.
 Importantly, all trading and listing on the NSE occurs through dealing members, which are stockbroking firms so licensed by the NSE.
 Investors are required to open securities accounts with the CSCS.

-[…] the insolvency, bankruptcy or negligence of a dealing member firm of a securities exchange or capital point; and defalcation committed by a dealing member firm or any of its directors, officers, employees or representatives in relation to securities, money or any property entrusted to, or received or deemed received by the dealing member firm in the course of its business as a capital market operator.30
+the insolvency, bankruptcy or negligence of a dealing member firm of a securities exchange or capital point; and defalcation committed by a dealing member firm or any of its directors, officers, employees or representatives in relation to securities, money or any property entrusted to, or received or deemed received by the dealing member firm in the course of its business as a capital market operator.31

 ix Other securities exchanges